By Beth Colley

 (Positive) "Since then, I’ve done some volunteer work, clarified my own professional goals and expectations, and worked on improving my communication skills."

 (Positive) "I’m able to work independently with little supervision, and I work best in an environment when I understand what the expectations are.
 Even if the routine changes, if you tell me what I need to do differently, I’m happy to oblige.

 (Negative) "The nature of the work I was doing in my last position didn’t suit my strengths.
-There was little direction from the supervisor, tasks were not thoroughly explained, and it seemed like the place was in a constant state of flux, so things didn’t go well.
+There was little direction from the supervisor, tasks were not explained very well, and it seemed like the place was in a constant state of flux.
+So things didn’t go well.

 (Positive) "I work best in a team environment, and am accustomed to being in an environment where everyone supports and encourages one another."

 (Negative) "I realized very quickly after I started working for my last employer that there was a significant amount of internal conflict within the organization and a high percentage of turnovers.

 (Positive) "I performed the best that I possibly could in that situation, and many of the employees complimented me on my work ethic and skills, but in the end, it was just too difficult of an environment to overcome."

 (Positive) "I wanted to give sales a try because I feel that it really suits my personality.
 I’m an outgoing person who can easily start conversations, make connections with people, and I have never meet a stranger.

 (Negative) "This is a highly competitive industry and the employer and I underestimated the amount of support I would need.
 It took me a little longer than anticipated to build momentum and generate leads, and I just wasn’t able to make up the deficit of getting off to such a slow start.

 (Positive) "I received some great sales training and advice, learned a lot of good strategies, and am thankful for that experience.
 However, my boss and I both realized that I would be able to perform better in a different kind of sales or business development structure."